woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 The competition got tougher since then but I am still very proud to say that at least I stayed top for a few days!
 Note that the public score is only based on a small subset (17%) of test data.
 My position on the final leaderboard might change dramatically.
 In my opinion, climbing up the public leaderboard is just the first step, making sure the models are generalized enough to stay up is the real challenge.
 Anyway, that is another topic for a future blog post.

-The purpose of this post is not only about Kaggle competitions, **it is more about finding a generic, robust, practical and scalable data analysis solution**.
+The purpose of this post is not only about Kaggle competitions, **it is more about finding a practical and scalable data analysis solution**.
 A solution that I can rely on and apply to many of my machine learning problems in life.
 My experience with this R + H2O + Domino combination in the last couple weeks has been very promising.
 So I would like to use this opportunity to share with you my experience.
 I realy hope that this post will encourage more data geeks out there to give R, H2O and Domino a try if they haven't done so.

 <br>

 #### Learning-by-Doing

 I always believe that learning-by-doing is the best way to learn.
-So I have prepared **two short tutorials with code** below to get you started with Domino and H2O.
+So I have prepared **two short tutorials** below to get you started with Domino and H2O.
 Hopefully, by going through the tutorials, you will be able to master the basics and to try your own data analysis with the new tools.
-Moreover, if you follow the steps and run the code, you will get a CSV file that is ready for the Kaggle competition.
+Moreover, if you follow all the steps and run the analysis yourself, you will get a CSV file that is ready for the Kaggle competition.

 <br>